 Although I thought that we were given a maybe-hint in HBP.
 Later undermined by the nonsense we were handed in DHs.

-But in the light of DHs we suddenly have no compelling reason to continue to believe it.
+But in the light of DHs we suddenly are supposed to believe that we have no compelling reason to continue to believe it.
 Rowling clearly forgot all about that plot thread.
 In that “flashback”— or whatever it was —Tom certainly was not thinking along the lines of creating a Horcrux when Harry went back to Godric’s Hollow inside the Dark Lord’s head.
-By this time I tend to suspect that what we got was Tom fantasizing about how things *ought* to have gone when he was there to kill the Potters back in 1981, rather than remembering what actually happened.
+By this time I tend to suspect that what we actually got was Tom fantasizing about how things *ought* to have gone when he was there to kill the Potters back in 1981, rather than remembering what actually happened.

-And although Voldemort certainly killed James by means of the AK, if he threw two separate spells at Harry and Lily, the spell that he threw at Harry did not register in the Priori Incantatum which we got a playback of in the graveyard at the end of GoF at all.
+And although Voldemort almost certainly killed James by means of the AK, if he threw two separate spells at Harry and Lily, the spell that he threw at Harry did not register in the Priori Incantatum which we got a playback of in the graveyard at the end of GoF.
 The replay of echoes skipped right over anything that he may have thrown at Harry.
 And it wasn’t because the spell didn’t work.
-Because even if the spell didn’t do what he intended it to, it definitely didn’t simply fail.
+Because even if the spell didn’t do what Tom intended it to, it definitely didn’t simply fail.

 Unless what he threw at Harry is what actually killed Lily, instead.